elimu-ai/webapp/DB_MIGRATION.md

 ## Caveats 😅

+> [!WARNING]
-Note that DB migration performed automatically by the ORM provider (Hibernate), e.g. when adding a new property to an @Entity, is executed _before_ our custom migration scripts.
+> Note that DB migration performed automatically by the ORM provider (Hibernate), e.g. when adding a new property to an `@Entity`, is executed _before_ our custom migration scripts.